-While initially, this seems like a fantastic Idea there are some pros and cons to using an Attraction pass and not is always as it seems.
+While initially, this seems like a fantastic Idea there are some pros and cons to using an Attraction pass, and is not always as it seems.
 Our Chicago CityPASS Review takes an in-depth look at how the pass works, How much you will save?
-If the Attractions are worth visiting and is the Chicago City Pass Worth it?
+If the Attractions are worth visiting and is the Chicago City Pass Worth it in 2022?

 - Product: Official Chicago CityPASS